Lanigan's Ball

-Origin and Subject
+Origin and subject

-'Lanigan's Ball', a tune about a party thrown by the titular Jeremy Lanigan in Athy, Kildare Co., is speculated to be inspired by a real party.
+"Lanigan's Ball", a tune about a party thrown by the titular Jeremy Lanigan in Athy, County Kildare, is speculated to be inspired by a real party.
 It falls into the tradition of what is essentially a musical inside joke, and was likely written by a party goer in thanks to the host.
-The song describes a raucous party thrown by Lannigan after inheriting land from his father, and for the friends and family who helped him while he was living in self-afflicted poverty.
+The song describes a raucous party thrown by Lanigan after inheriting land from his father, and for the friends and family who helped him while he was living in self-afflicted poverty.

 The party moves from a lively party;

 Into a chaotic brawl, before the party finally ends.

-Recordings and Cover Versions
+Recordings and cover versions

 This song has been covered by many artists.
-The Bards had a huge hit with it in Ireland in 1980.
+The Bards had a hit with it in Ireland in 1980.
 Christy Moore recorded it on his LP The Time Has Come in 1983, re-released on CD in 2007.